dlang-tour/core/README.md

 ## Add Content

-Please refer to the document [public/content/README.md](public/content/README.md) for further information on who to add or change existing content.
+Please refer to the document [public/content/README.md](public/content/README.md) for further information on how to add or change existing content.

 ## Compile & Run